MPox Vaccines at HGLHC

 If you did NOT receive a JYNNEOS consent form via text – your appointment has NOT been confirmed.
 If that is the case, please call us at 860-278-4163 to verify the date of your 2nd dose appointment with us.

 As of November 28, 2022, the World Health Organization recommended using the word MPox rather than Monkeypox to refer to this disease.

 Per the WHO, this change is to reduce the stigma and prejudice associated with MPox, to improve pronounceability in other languages, and to be more scientifically accurate.

 For more information on the reasoning behind this name change, click here.

-Vaccination against Monkeypox is by appointment only.
+Vaccination against MPox is by appointment only.
 Please do not show up unannounced.
-You must call to make an appointment at 860-278-4163.
-Please ask for, or select the medical department.
+You must make an appointment.
+You can request an appointment by requesting one or calling us at 860-278-4163.
+If calling, please ask for or select the medical department.

 If you currently have symptoms, vaccination is NOT recommended: the vaccine is only effective BEFORE you develop symptoms.